 Another iconic Christmas Market in London for those who are based in SE or South London and have no desire to head to Winter Wonderland in Hyde Park.
-There are a lot of nice eats, shows and attractions, so you won’t leave Winterwille without buying something.
+There are a lot of nice eats, shows and attractions, so you won’t leave Winterwille without buying anything.

 The iconic department store in London looks great before Christmas and it also has its iconic floor of beautiful Christmas decorations – if you like special decor – head there.
 Selfridges is also one of my favourite department stores in London – you can buy almost anything there.

-Igloos in London
+Igloos in London (Coppa Club Tower Bridge)

 St. Pancras International or Somerset House Christmas trees